wikimatze/wikimatze.de/_posts/2012-07-12-checking-your-hard-disk-drive.md

 ```

 Important of the output is the parameter **"PASSED"**, it tells you that the test is over.
-You can perform longer tests of your harddisk with:
+You can perform longer tests of your hard disk with:

 ```bash